Sinusitis and Asthma: What’s the Connection?

 The Link Between Sinusitis and Asthma or Allergies

 According the American College of Allergy, Asthma & Immunology, there is a link between chronic sinusitis and asthma in some people.
 Both asthma and sinusitis may be triggered by inflammation to an allergen or irritant.
 In addition, postnasal drip caused by sinusitis may trigger coughing arising from the throat which can aggravate asthma symptoms.

 Chronic sinusitis can sometimes be associated with allergic conditions such as hay fever.
 An allergic response can cause drainage channels to become blocked and result in an infection or inflammation in the sinuses.

 Treatment for sinusitis can depend on whether the condition is acute or chronic and the root cause.
 Acute symptoms due to a viral infection typically go away on their own within a couple of weeks.
 Decongestant and other over-the-counter medications can help clear the airways and offer relief of headaches.
 If symptoms persist after 10 days, it’s best to see your doctor.

 If your doctor suspects a bacterial infection, you may be prescribed antibiotics to clear the infection and reduce the inflammation.

-An allergy specialist can help determine if you have underlying allergies or asthma that may be contributory.
+An allergy specialist can help determine if you have underlying allergies or asthma that may be contributing to your symptoms.
 Allergists can also assist by developing a better management plan for your asthma, including preventive treatment, can help reduce inflammation and persistent symptoms.
-Work with an asthma specialist to develop a treatment plan to prevent and reduce asthma and sinusitis symptoms.
+Work with your asthma specialist to develop a treatment plan to prevent and reduce asthma and sinusitis symptoms.